Skip to main content

 (24) Nondiscrimination in providing services to children and their families on the basis of race, religion, cultural heritage, political beliefs, disability, or marital status.

-(B) Program policies and procedures shall be given to all parents at the start of the school year or at the time of enrollment; to staff prior to working with the children, and to other persons upon request.
+(B) Program policies and procedures will be given to all parents at the start of the school year or at the time of enrollment; to staff prior to working with the children, and to other persons upon request.

 (3) Procedures for checking references of potential employees;

-(4) Required orientation and in-service training;
+(4) Mandatory orientation and in-service training;

 (5) Use of volunteers; and